unraid/docs/docs/unraid-os/faq/licensing-faq.md

 little longer, once your original trial shows "expired" in the upper left of the header, _Stop the array_.

-Next, go to the Tools-\> _Registration_ page, and now a button shows up where you can click for a 15 day extension.
+Next, go to the Tools → _Registration_ page, and now a button shows up where you can click for a 15 day extension.
 Please remember that you are only allotted up to two extensions, each for two weeks.
 No further extensions can be issued thereafter.